Our Plantation Shutter Products

 Both the single hung panel and the café shutter are available with a wide variety of options including tilt rod, louver size and shape, and finish options.

 Architects are designing today’s new homes with interesting and unique windows as the focal point of many rooms.
 More often than not, these windows need some type of covering to provide privacy and protect the room’s furnishings from harmful direct sunlight, while still allowing the beauty of natural sunlight to shine through.
 With today’s ever-changing window styles, it is important to know that we have an expert design team on staff able to create a shutter that will enhance the beauty and uniqueness of your home.

 At Shenandoah Shutters, we pride ourselves on meeting your need for specialty installations; from octagonal, half-circle and slant-top windows to French doors, we can do it.
 Need cherry, walnut, oak or mahogany hardwood shutters?
 We can make them as well.

 Are you interested in coordinating plantation shutters with your existing fabric window treatment?
 Do you have a difficult installation scenario?
 Ask about our innovative installation design that uses magnets instead of traditional hinging.

 At Shenandoah Shutters, there is little we won’t do to convince you that our shutters are one of the best investments you’ll ever make for your home.

 The ever-growing popularity of plantation shutters and the demand for privacy and protection from the elements was the catalyst for our creation of shutters for French doors, sidelights, and sliding glass doors.

-is the ultimate shutter solution for your French door.
-It attaches snugly to your door and can be modified to accommodate a large variety of today’s unusual door handles.
+Plantation shutters for windows and doors is the ultimate shutter solution for your French door.
+It attaches custom fit to your door and can be modified to accommodate a large variety of today’s unusual door handles.